 Scholarships - Land Resources

-To apply for these scholarships, contact GSC Foundations.
+To apply for these scholarships, contact GSU Foundations.

 Clark Jr. and Marjorie Hardman Scholarship

 This scholarship was established in 2010 by Mr. D. Stephen Hardman to honor the memory of his parents.
 It also recognizes the important part GSU played in his parents’ education and their life’s pursuits and accomplishments.
 This scholarship shall be awarded by the Land Resources Department.
 First preference will be given to WV residents.
 The award shall be made to a student beginning their sophomore year that has displayed high academic achievement and has an identified need for financial assistance.

 Cody Mullens Forest Technology Scholarship

 The Cody Mullens Forest Technology scholarship aims to support a student interested in pursuing a degree in Forest Technology through Glenville State’s Department of Land Resources.
 The scholarship was established in 2023 in honor of Cody Mullens who was a 2019 Glenville State graduate and was employed as a Forester with the West Virginia Division of Forestry.
 In April 2023, Cody was tragically killed in the line of duty while fighting a forest fire in Fayette County.

 Dominion - Stan Pickens Scholarship

 This scholarship has been established by Dominion Resources to honor Stan Pickens, a 1960 graduate and former CEO of Dominion Appalachian Development Inc. The company also wishes to recognize Glenville State University for its service to rural, central West Virginia, the heart of the Mountain State’s oil and gas industry.
 Preference is given to employees or dependents of employees of the oil and gas industry, and is targeted toward developing a talented and committed workforce for that industry.
 Secondary preference is given to any student with a concentration in Natural Resources.